An aerial view of a displacement camp in Syria showing rows and rows of tents

 The DEC has three criteria which must be met before we launch an appeal.

 We often monitor crises that don't yet meet our criteria but may do in the future.
 Often our member charities are responding to these crises already and we encourage people who wish to help to donate to them.
-Find out more about which crises we are monitoring below.
+Alternatively you can donate to our Emergency Fund which will support the DEC’s next appeal, whether it’s a natural disaster, disease outbreak, or a crisis fuelled by drought or conflict.

 Sudan Conflict

-The DEC is deeply concerned for the safety of civilians caught up in the fighting and the developing humanitarian crisis.
+The DEC is deeply concerned for the safety of civilians caught up in the fighting and the current humanitarian crisis.
 We are monitoring the situation closely and assessing it against our criteria for launching a national fundraising appeal in the UK.